vitch/kohana-jelly/guide/jelly/defining-models.md

 			// The table the model is attached to
 			// It defaults to the name of the model pluralized
 			$meta->table('posts');

+			// Optionally you can auto-load relationships every time you load the model
+			$meta->load_with('author');

 			// Fields defined by the model
 			$meta->fields(array(